 An entrance license is required for all park visitors.
-Only people traveling non-stop on U.S. Highway 16A are exempt from this requirement.
+Only people traveling non-stop on U.S. Highway 16A and south Highway 87 are exempt from this requirement.
 Entrance licenses are valid at all South Dakota state parks.

 TEMPORARY ENTRANCE LICENSE